By ALICE NACHILEMBE

 Mulonga Water and Sewerage Company (MWSC) Managing Director Kanyembo Ndhlovu says the utility firm doesn’t believe in masking up the truth.

-Mr Ndhlovu said Mulonga believes in the truth being told as it is but must be accompanied by the company views.
+Mr Ndhlovu said Mulonga believes in the truth being told as it is but must be accompanied the company views.

 He said that the firm is ready to work with the media as long media houses present facts in a balanced way.

 The MD said that MWSC appreciates the feedback coming from the community, hence the need for the media to bring out such concerns.

 Mr Ndhlovu said the firm is facing challenges lately with supply because its infrastructure is being accidently punctured firms executing road rehabilitation.

 “We are trying our best even in difficult circumstance and we believe with the help of the media we can achieve something.
 The media is an important stakeholder for disseminating information to the masses because we deal with the vital commodity.